Nancyiddy/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script that prints the absolute path name of the current working directory
+ The script that display current directory contents in a long format